Administrator's guide

 Groups can be used for:

 1. Sharing a folder with multiple users at the same time.
-(You can also configure a user permissions so that it can only share folders with certain groups of users.)
+(You can also configure a user's permissions so that it can only share folders with certain groups of users.)

 2. Configuring e-mail notifications: adding notification rules involving multiple users at the same time.